 Since its establishment in 2014, EUAM has been committed to all regions of Ukraine.
 This has mainly taken place through mobile teams that have moved around and carried out various support projects across the country.
-In May 2016, the Mission deepened its regional commitment by creating two regional presences, one in Lviv and one in Kharkiv.
-In March 2018, a third Regional Presence was created in Odesa.
+In May 2016, the Mission deepened its regional commitment by creating two Field Offices, one in Lviv and one in Kharkiv.
+In March 2018, a third Field Office was created in Odesa.
 This has helped EUAM to deliver on its mandate across the whole country.

-The priority areas for EUAM’s regional presences mirror those of the Mission in general: community policing, criminal investigation, delineation of competencies, human-resource management, and public order; as well as the cross-cutting issues of good governance, anti-corruption, and human rights.
+The priority areas for EUAM’s Field Offices mirror those of the Mission in general: community policing, criminal investigation, delineation of competencies, human-resource management, and public order; as well as the cross-cutting issues of good governance, anti-corruption, and human rights.
 The regional presences are staffed by advisors/trainers in community policing, criminal investigation, public order, and rule of law; while Kyiv-based staff then provides any additional support needed.